hsutter/cppfront/docs/index.md

 - `hello` **is a** function that takes a `std::string_view` it will only read from and that returns nothing, and is **defined as** code that prints the string to `cout` the usual C++ way.

 All grammar is context-free.
-In particular, we (the human reading the code, or the compiler) never need to do name lookup to figure out how to parse something — there is never a ["vexing parse"](https://en.wikipedia.org/wiki/Most_vexing_parse) in Cpp2.
+In particular, we (the human reading the code, and the compiler) never need to do name lookup to figure out how to parse something — there is never a ["vexing parse"](https://en.wikipedia.org/wiki/Most_vexing_parse) in Cpp2.
 For details, see [Design note: Unambiguous parsing](https://github.com/hsutter/cppfront/wiki/Design-note%3A-Unambiguous-parsing).

 **Simple and safe by default.** Cpp2 has contracts (tracking draft C++26 contracts), `inspect` pattern matching, string interpolation, and more.

+- Declaring `words` uses **"CTAD"** (C++'s normal constructor template argument deduction) to declare its `words` variable.

+- Calling `words[0]` and `words[1]` is **bounds-checked by default**.
+From Cpp2 code, ordinary `std::vector` subscript accesses are safely bounds-checked by default without requiring any upgrade to your favorite standard library, and that's true for any similar subscript of something whose size can be queried using `std::size()`, including any in-house integer-indexed container types you already have that can easily provide `std::size()` if they don't already.

 - `hello` uses **string interpolation** to be able to write `"Hello, (msg)$!\n"` instead of `"Hello, (" << msg << "!\n"`.

-- `main` uses **"CTAD"** (C++'s normal constructor template argument deduction) to declare its `words` variable.

-- `words[0]` and `words[1]` are **bounds-checked by default**.
-From Cpp2 code, ordinary `std::vector` subscript accesses are safely bounds-checked by default without requiring any upgrade to your favorite standard library, and that's true for any similar subscript of something whose size can be queried using `std::size()`, including any in-house integer-indexed container types you already have that can easily provide `std::size()` if they don't already.

 **Simplicity through generality + defaults.** A major way that Cpp2 delivers simplicity is by providing just one powerful general syntax for a given thing (e.g., one function definition syntax), but designing it so you can omit the parts you're not currently using (e.g., where you're happy with the defaults).
 We're already using some of those defaults above: